Hong Kong Tax

 The tax payable will depend on the taxpayers’ chargeable income.
 The amount of tax payable and the due date are stipulated in the tax assessment issued by the Hong Kong Inland Revenue Department.
 The tax payable is usually divided into two instalments.

 Under the Hong Kong tax law, any person chargeable of tax and intending to leave Hong Kong shall notify the Inland Revenue Department not later than one month before the expected date of departure.
-Upon receipt of the notification, the Inland Revenue Department will then decide whether the person leaving is require to settle all tax liabilities prior to departure.
+Upon receipt of the tax clearance notification, the Inland Revenue Department will then decide whether the person leaving is require to settle all tax liabilities prior to departure.

 In general, tax overpaid will not be refunded to taxpayers unless, it is the final year where the taxpayers clear all their tax obligations.
 Instead of a tax refund, any tax overpaid in a year will be used to offset any tax payable in the preceding year.